 The Five Steps In A Tulsa Social Security Disability Claim Evaluation

 Tulsa Disability Attorney Explains Social Security Eligibility

 What steps does the Social Security Administration (SSA) use to evaluate a disability claim?
 Our Social Security attorneys provide the following explanations of the five sequential questions the SSA uses in evaluating every claimant, or person filing for disability benefits, for Social Security eligibility.
 Reviewing each of these steps can help you understand the disability requirements needed for a successful Oklahoma disability claim.

 The Tulsa SSI lawyers of Troutman & Troutman are available to answer any specific questions you have.
-We can explain the Social Security disability claims process during a free initial consultation concerning your Oklahoma disability benefits.
+We can explain the Social Security Disability claims process during a free initial evaluation concerning your Oklahoma disability benefits.

 The Five-Step Evaluation Process

 - Is My Work Considered Substantial Gainful Activity?
 A person cannot be found disabled if they are engaged in substantial gainful activity (SGA).
 If a person is working, and that work is SGA, the SSA will not find that person disabled.
 The five-step sequential disability evaluation then stops.
 Although work for brief periods or part-time work may not constitute SGA, most jobs satisfy the requirements for SGA.
 Follow the link above for more information about employment that constitutes SGA.